What is an International Securities Identification Number (ISIN)?

 Application: The issuer or its authorized representative applies to the NNA in their country for an ISIN.
 The application will include details about the security, such as its name, type, currency, and any other relevant information.

 Verification: The NNA verifies the information provided in the application and may request additional documentation or clarification if needed.

 Allocation: If the NNA determines that the security meets the requirements for an ISIN, it will assign a unique 12-character alphanumeric code to the security.

-Registration: The NNA registers the ISIN with the ISO, which ensures that the ISIN conforms to the international standard and is recognized globally.
+Registration: The NNA registers the International Securities Identification Number with the ISO, which ensures that the ISIN conforms to the international standard and is recognized globally.